Table of Contents

 Focusing feels risky because it feels like you're turning potential business away.
 But in reality, you're opening the door to more of the right business.
 The kind of business that matches your expertise.
 The kind that’s easier to serve.
 The kind that brings in more referrals, higher margins, and less daily stress.

-Clarity fuels growth.
-When you’re crystal clear on what you offer, it’s easier to build a marketing plan that actually works, to automate key parts of your business without confusion, and to delegate tasks without dropping the ball.
+We're going to repeat ourselves, but clarity leads to growth.
+If you’re crystal clear on what you offer, it’s easier to build a marketing plan that actually works.
+As a bonus benefit, it then becomes easier to automate key parts of your business and to delegate tasks.

 How to Start Focusing Your Business